yihui/knitr-talks/demo/Demo-JJ.md

   - Sweave.Rnw in editor at line 68
   - RMarkdown.Rmd in editor
   - Consider maximizing viewers
-  - RPubs tabset: several sample documents
+  - RPubs tabset: several sample documents all scrolled to the top

 ## Reproducible Research with R

-- Most elemental level: single document containing analysis, code, and results
+- Our talk today is about doing reproducible research with R.
+- In R the term reproducible reseach is nearly synonymous with Sweave.
 - Been a core part of R for many years
 - Based on combining LaTeX with R
 - Today we want to talk about new tools that build on Sweave